top of page

 • Level 3 — Many departments → One Enterprise Architecture

-The ICMG Banking Enterprise Architecture Convergence Model reframes maturity as structural convergence rather than procedural sophistication.
+The ICMG Banking Enterprise Architecture Convergence Model reframes maturity as anatomy convergence rather than procedural sophistication.

 Banks do not become mature by adding more governance layers or adopting additional frameworks.
-Maturity emerges when competing architectural interpretations reduce and one governing structure becomes visible across initiatives, departments, and enterprise behaviour.
+Maturity emerges when competing architectural interpretations reduce and one governing anatomy becomes visible across initiatives, departments, and enterprise behaviour.

 The model recognizes that architecture already exists inside every organization.
-The question is not whether architecture is practiced, but whether it has converged into one governing structure.
+The question is not whether architecture is practiced, but whether it has converged into one governing anatomy.

 Enterprise Intelligence